mcsorkun/RedPred/README.md

 ## About RedPred Project:

-* RedPred is an reaction energy prediction model for redox flow battery molecules that consists ensemble of 3 ML algorithms (Graph Conv Neural Nets, Random Forest, and Deep Neural Nets).
+* RedPred is an redox energy prediction model for redox flow battery molecules that consists ensemble of 3 ML algorithms (Graph Conv Neural Nets, Random Forest, and Deep Neural Nets).

-* You can upload or type your SMILES used as a reactant in the redox reaction to get the reaction energy (Hartree).
+* The model takes the SMILES notations of reactant molecules of the redox reaction as an input and predicts the redox reaction energy (Hartree).

 * RedPred is trained on RedDB [1] publicly available redox flow battery candidate molecules dataset.

-* The performance of the RedPred is 0.0036 Hartree MAE on the test set.
+* The performance of the RedPred is 0.0036 and 0.0043 Hartree MAE on the test-1 and test-2 sets, respectively.

 * If you are using the predictions from RedPred on your work, please cite these papers: [1, 2]